moodlebox/moodlebox/README.md

 1. Clone Rasbpian Stretch Lite on your microSD card
 1. Create a `ssh` file on the `boot` partition, e.g. `touch ssh`
 1. Start your RPi and log into it with the default user pi: `ssh pi@raspberrypi.local` (password: `raspberry`)
-1. Upgrade your Raspbian installation: `sudo apt-get update && sudo apt-get dist-upgrade -y`
+1. Upgrade your Raspbian installation: `sudo apt-get update && sudo apt-get dist-upgrade -y` and exit: `exit`
-1. Prepare a file `authorized_keys` containing your public keys
+1. Prepare a file `authorized_keys` on your computer, containing your public keys
-1. Launch `bash copy-sshkeys-to-rpi.sh` and enter the pi user default password (`raspberry`)
+1. Download [script `copy-sshkeys-to-rpi.sh`](https://raw.githubusercontent.com/martignoni/make-moodlebox/master/copy-sshkeys-to-rpi.sh), launch `bash copy-sshkeys-to-rpi.sh` and enter the pi user default password (`raspberry`)
 1. Login to your RPi with the user root (no password required): `ssh root@raspberrypi.local`
 1. Launch `curl -L https://raw.githubusercontent.com/martignoni/make-moodlebox/master/make_moodlebox.sh | bash`